 In the latter half of the 20th century, the profitability of mining and the number of jobs available in Bisbee both took a dramatic slide.
 It didn’t turn into a ghost town like many of Arizona’s mining communities, but it did lose half its population.
 The residents who remained shifted their focus toward tourism, restoring the opulent mining barons’ hotels and setting up tours of the subterranean tunnels.

-As often happens in cities in decline, artists and creative types eventually moved into Bisbee to take advantage of the lower property values and enjoy the cooler weather (Bisbee’s elevation of 5,500 feet above sea level, making it a respite from Arizona’s desert heat).
+As often happens in cities in decline, artists and creative types eventually moved into Bisbee to take advantage of the lower property values and enjoy the cooler weather (Bisbee’s elevation is 5,500 feet above sea level, making it a respite from Arizona’s desert heat).

 Galleries opened up, the Bisbee Royale Theater was refurbished, and artists took to the streets to create murals throughout the town.
 By the early ’90s, Bisbee was reestablishing itself as a thriving artsy community and quirky tourist destination.